onsol-labs/nft-token-minter/README.md

-# SFT multiminter
+# NFT multiminter

-creates and mints/airdrops sfts to wallets in data/wallets.json
+creates and mints/airdrops nfts to wallets in data/wallets.json